-Essity is subject to considerable competition Essity's products are sold through retailers, pharmafrom other industry players offering similar procies, e-commerce, distributors and resellers.
-Retail ducts.
-Essity is also exposed to the risk that alterrepresents the single largest customer category.
-If native products, solutions or business models these players are not successful in selling Essity's that meet customer or consumer needs may products, this could have a negative impact on replace Essity's offering, which risks jeopardizing Essity's earnings.
+Essity's products are sold through retailers, pharmacies, e-commerce, distributors and resellers.
+Retail represents the single largest customer category.
+If these players are not successful in selling Essity's products, this could have a negative impact on Essity's earnings.
 In general, there is a consolidation trend in several of Essity's sales channels and markets, particularly in the retail trade, through mergers and purchasing alliances, which could increase dependence on individual, large customers.